timothoms/oskarthoms.net/consulting.md

 I bring the following to my consulting work:

-* PhD (Princeton University) in political science and international relations, with first-class quantitative methods training
+* PhD (from Princeton University) in political science and international relations, with first-class quantitative methods training

 * Research expertise in issues of justice, human rights, and public policy